buddypond/app-template/ReadMe.md

-# 🧪 BuddyPond App Template
+# 🧪 Buddy Pond App Template

-This is a ready-to-deploy template for building and hosting BuddyPond Apps.
+This is a ready-to-deploy template for building and hosting Buddy Pond Apps.

-By forking this repo and connecting your GitHub account to [BuddyPond](https://buddypond.com), you can automatically publish your static app files to your BuddyPond App using GitHub Actions.
+By forking this repo and connecting your GitHub account to [Buddy Pond](https://buddypond.com), you can automatically publish your static app files to your Buddy Pond App using GitHub Actions.

 ![buddy-the-frog-256](https://github.com/user-attachments/assets/0f7a8018-ad37-493a-908d-68765929dfab)